MicrosoftDocs/fabric-docs/docs/real-time-analytics/power-bi-data-connector.md

 ---
-title: Use data from a KQL database in Power BI Desktop
+title: Connect KQL Database as a data source in Power BI Desktop
-description: Learn how to use data from your KQL database in Power BI Desktop. ms.reviewer: tzgitlin ms.author: yaschust
+description: Learn how to connect your KQL database as a data source in Power BI Desktop. ms.reviewer: tzgitlin ms.author: yaschust
 author: YaelSchuster